Skip to Content

 Although bulbs can be used straight away and wet garlic is often sought after by chefs, you will need to store most of your garlic harvest.
 To store, let the bulbs dry for a week.
 Once dried, strip off the dirty skin, cut off excess roots, then braid (plait) and hang.

-Storing garlic in a dry warm place, not in the refrigerator, will keep it from sprouting too soon.
+Storing garlic in a dry, warm place, not in the refrigerator, will prevent it from sprouting too soon.
 You’ll have fresh garlic for months, all the way through winter.

 How To Braid Garlic